gcazaciuc/slice-machine/README.md

 Each slice is defined by:

--   url
+-   url: string

-The URL to open in order to get the slice
+The URL to open in order to get the slice.
+If

--   sel
+-   sel: string

 A CSS selector, similar to what you would give to `document.querySelector` in order to get to the slice

--   name
+-   name: string

 A meaningfull, component name given to the slice

--   sheetName
+-   sheetFilename

-How the file containing the CSS styles should be named
+Optional parameter, determines how the file containing the CSS styles should be named

--   codeFileName
+-   codeFilename

 How the file containing the Javascript code for the slice should be named